AdaCore/gnatstudio/docs/tutorial/building.rst

 that you can use a key binding directly instead of this tool bar button (:kbd:`F4`), or use the corresponding menu item `Build->Project->sdc.adb`.
 If you use the menu item, an extra intermediate dialog is displayed showing the actual command line that will be used by GPS.
-Pressing :kbd:`Enter` will launch also the build.
+Pressing :kbd:`Execute` will launch the build as well.

 The build has generated a number of errors in a new window: the *Locations* tree, displayed in the bottom area.
 The errors are also highlighted in the